 Michigan State Law has a selective admissions process designed to identify individuals who have the potential to excel in their legal studies and the practice of law.
 In order to be considered for fall-term admission, an applicant must:

 - possess a bachelor’s degree from an accredited college or university prior to enrollment

 - create an account with the Law School Admission Council (LSAC); register for and take the Law School Admission Test (LSAT), and sign up for the Credential Assembly Service

 - provide an official transcript to LSAC for each undergraduate and graduate institution attended

-- arrange for two letters of recommendation or evaluations to be submitted to LSAC (MSU Law will accept up to four letters/evaluations)
+- arrange for two letters of recommendation to be submitted to LSAC (MSU Law will accept up to four letters of recommendation)